 There are many online focus group software platforms that researchers can choose from.
 Some are specifically designed for research, while others are web conferencing platforms that can be used in the same way, albeit with a few simple trade-offs and a lower price tag.

-We are going to take a look at Zoom which has quickly become one of the most popular platforms to use due to its ease of use and affordability, but before we do that, let’s look at how online focus groups work..
+We are going to take a look at Zoom which has quickly become one of the most popular platforms to use due to its ease of use and affordability, but before we do that and how to conduct a focus group meeting online, let’s look at how online focus groups actually work...

 How do online focus groups work?